adewandaru/Real-Time-Webcam-Captioning-with-Gemma3-4b-and-Ollama/README.md

 1.  **Grant Webcam Permission:** When you first click "Start," your browser will ask for permission to access your webcam.
 You **must** click "Allow."
     * If you don't see a prompt or if it's blocked, check your browser's site settings for `http://localhost:5000` and your operating system's camera privacy settings to ensure your browser has access.
-2.  **Enter Instruction (Prompt):** In the "Instruction (Prompt)" text area, type what you want the LLaVA model to describe or answer about the webcam image (e.g., "What object is in the center?", "Describe the scene.", "What colors are prominent?").
+2.  **Enter Instruction (Prompt):** In the "Instruction (Prompt)" text area, type what you want the gemma model to describe or answer about the webcam image (e.g., "What object is in the center?", "Describe the scene.", "What colors are prominent?").
 3.  **Adjust Interval (Optional):** Select the desired time interval between frame captures from the dropdown menu.
 4.  **Click "Start":**
     * The webcam feed will appear.
     * The application will begin capturing frames at the specified interval.
-    * Each captured frame will be sent with your instruction to the LLaVA model.
+    * Each captured frame will be sent with your instruction to the gemma model.
     * The model's response will appear in the "Response" text area.
 5.  **View Saved Data:**
     * **Captions:** Open the `saved_captions/caption_history.txt` file to see a log of all instructions, responses, timestamps, and associated image filenames.